User and group mapping allows you to replace users at the destination site.

-You can import or export from from/to .sgum (Permission Level Mappings file type).
+From the Mappings screen, you can import or export your user and group mappings (file type is SGUM, i.e. a ShareGate User Mappings file type).
 This will allow you to save your mappings for future use.

-- If when migrating from SharePoint to Office 365 you notice some users do not resolve when mapped, it is possible that they did not change their password at first login - causing them to not be provisioned properly.
+- When migrating from SharePoint to Microsoft 365, if you notice some users do not resolve when mapped, it is possible that they did not change their password at first login - causing them to not be provisioned properly.